-This report includes references to our federally registered trademarks, BioRestorative Therapies and Dragonfly design, BRTX-100 and ThermoStem.
-We also own an allowed trademark application for BRTX.
+This report includes references to our federally registered trademarks, BioRestorative Therapies and Dragonfly design, BRTX-100, ThermoStem and BRTX.
 The Dragonfly Logo is also registered with the U.S. Copyright Office.
 This report may also include references to trademarks, trade names and service marks that are the property of other organizations.
 Solely for convenience, trademarks and trade names referred to in this report appear without the ®, SM or TM symbols, and copyrighted content appears without the use of the symbol ©, but the absence of use of these symbols does not reflect upon the validity or enforceability of the intellectual property owned by us or third parties.